mclima/1-DOM-scripting/readme.md

 Examine the page in the dev tools.
 Note the responsive navigation using the toggle device toolbar.

-(Here's the [responsive hamburger menu technique](https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793) used in today's sample.)
+(Here's where the [responsive hamburger menu technique](https://medium.com/@heyoka/responsive-pure-css-off-canvas-hamburger-menu-aebc8d11d793) used in today's sample was found.)

 We are currenly viewing a single page application - there is only one HTML file and we scroll up and down to view the content.
 We could mimic a multi page app using css.